Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 To start, click "start a new dispute online."
 After signing in or creating an account, you'll be guided through your credit report section by section.
 Following the prompts, highlight the items you want to dispute and select your reasons for each dispute from the dropdown menu.

+Learn more about writing a credit dispute letter to get a clearer understanding of what supporting facts you may include in your letter.
 You can also upload supporting documents, review your dispute and submit it online.
 Once your dispute is finalized and submitted, the Dispute Center allows you to track its status until it's resolved.

 Items That Are Not Disputable